Tigers vs. Nationals Player Props Betting Odds

 |0

-- Luis Garcia has five doubles, a triple, three home runs, 11 walks and 17 RBI (39 total hits).
-He has stolen two bases.
+- Jeimer Candelario has 43 hits with 13 doubles, a triple, six home runs, 12 walks and 19 RBI.

 |Opponent